 What are the Risk/s Identified?
 Which stakeholders are affected?
-Management Approach N/A What are the Opportunity/ies Which stakeholders are Management Approach Identified? affected?
+Management Approach N/A What are the Opportunity/ies Management Approach Identified? affected?

 Ecosystems and biodiversity (whether in upland/watershed or coastal/marine)

 The group currently does not have sufficient information to assess risks and opportunities under this category.